 Enrichment and extension activities

 Enrichment activities will take place immediately after school.
 The range of activities will vary according to the age and maturity of learners, although there will also be some cross-age clubs, including choir and library club.
-Sport will feature prominently, with clubs including football, judo, badminton, gymnastics and dance.
-All children will be encouraged to participate in at least one sporting club outside of school hours.
-The Academy will also actively involve parents and children in indentifying which enrichment provision might best meet their interests.
+Sport will feature prominently, with clubs including various sports & crafts.

-Teatime Club will be part of the extension programme and will be paid for by parents.
-Children will be able to stay until 6.00pm and will be given tea.
-Parents will be required to pay for sessions that are run by outside coaches or instructors under the supervision of the Academy’s staff such as Street Dance, Circus Skills, or peripatetic Music tuition.
+Shine After School Club will be part of the extension programme and will be paid for by parents.
+Children will be able to stay until 6.00pm and will be given a healthy snack.